Eschatologue/CM_wiki/docs/class/fighter/rune-knight.md

 **Giant's Strength**{ .inl } You have **:d20-adv: Advantage**{ .d20 } on Strength checks and Strength saving throws.

 **Gigantic Force**{ .inl } Once per turn, when you make an attack you deal an extra 1d6 damage to a target on a hit.
+The damage increases by 1d6 when you reach level 10 (2d6) and 17 (3d6).

 You can use this once per **:rest-long: Long Rest**.
 When you have no uses of this feature left, you can expend one us of your Second Wind to use Giant's Might again.

 ### Level 7: Runic Shield

 You learn to invoke your rune magic to protect your allies.
-When another creature you can see within 60 feet of you is hit by an attack, you can use your **:rsc-r: Reaction**{ .rsc } to force the attacker to reroll the d20 and use the new roll.
-You can use this feature a number of times equal to your Constitution modifier (minimum of 1), and you regain all expended uses when you finish a **:rest-long: Long Rest**.
+When a creature you can see within 30 feet of you is hit by an attack, you can use your **:rsc-r: Reaction**{ .rsc } to expend **1 Rune Charge(s)** to add your Constitution modifier (minimum of +1) to the creature's AC against that attack.

-### Level 10: Great Stature
+### Level 10: Unyielding Fortitude

-The magic of your runes permanently alters you.

-**Growth**{ .inl } When you gain this feature, roll 3d4.
-You grow a number of inches in height equal to the roll.

-**Colossal Force**{ .inl } The extra damage you deal with your Giant's Might feature increases to 1d10.
+Your body has been fortified by the elder magic you wield.
+You have **:d20-adv: Advantage**{ .d20 } on saves to resist Forced Movement and conditions such as ^^Poisoned^^, ^^Stunned^^, and ^^Prone^^.

-### Level 15: Master of Runes
+### Level 15: Elder Insight

-You can invoke each Rune you know from your Rune Carver feature twice, rather than once, and you regain all expended uses when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.
+When you roll for Initiative while you have no Rune Charge(s) remaining, you regain 1 charge.

 ### Level 18: Runic Juggernaut

 You learn how to amplify your rune-powered transformation.

-**Titanic Force**{ .inl } The extra damage you deal with the Giant's Might feature increases to 2d6.

-**Titan Sized**{ .inl } When you use Giant's Might, your size can increase to Huge.
-When you do, your reach increases by 5 feet for the
+When you use Giant's Might, your can increase your size to Huge.
+When you do, your reach increases by 5 feet for the duration.

 --8<-- "includes/snippets/skills.md"